hassanbadr2020/spritecloud-task/README.md

      2- assert from DB classes
-     3- Handle api requests from a builder design pattern class 4- Create other jobs for regression and smoke tests
+     3- Handle api requests from a builder design pattern class 4- Create other jobs for regression and smoke tests 5- finalize automation for the rest apis and UI to provide examples